danilown/pynunciation/README.md

 Download voice samples from [LEO Online Dictonary](https://dict.leo.org/) or [Google Translate](https://translate.google.com) and saves them as .mp3 files.

-We try to get audio files from [LEO](https://dict.leo.org/) (the human ones, we totally ignoring the robot generated ones because in this case, Google's robots are better.) and, in case that doesn't work, we go to Google translate.
+We try to get audio files from [LEO](https://dict.leo.org/) (human voices, robot generated voices in Leo are ignored because, in this case, Google's synthetic voice is better.).
+In case we can't find the audio file we are looking in Leo, we get it from Google translate.

 This can be useful when you want to get audio files to use it in your Anki decks, for example (my case).